ZephyrusLiu/hw2-solution/README.md

 # Testing

-The first one is testing the add transaction functionality without using any functions in Model or Controller.
+The first one tests the add transaction functionality without using any functions in Model or Controller.

-The second one is testing if the inputs are valid by comparing expected error message when entering invalid inputs on purpose and the error message thrown by program itself.
+The second one tests if the inputs are valid by comparing expected error message when entering invalid inputs on purpose and the error message thrown by program itself.
 This test involves Model.

-The third one is testing amount filter by comparing the expected number of selected rows after applying amount filter and the real number of selected rows.
-The fourth one does the same thing as well.
+The third one tests amount filter by comparing the expected number of selected rows after applying amount filter and the real number of selected rows.

-#TODO
+The fourth one does the same thing as the third one but tests the category filter.

+The fifth one tests diffent situations that undo is is not allowed, different error message should be recieved in different disallowd undo situation.

 The last one is testing if users are allowed to undo transactions.
 This test is accomplished by checking amounts and categories for each row after applying deleting functionality.